CamDavidsonPilon/lifelines/docs/Survival Regression.rst

       <p>5 rows × 6 columns</p>
     </div>

 In the above dataset, ``start`` and ``stop`` denote the boundaries, ``id`` is the unique identifier per subject, and ``event`` denotes if the subject died at the end of that period.
-For example, subject ID 2 had variable ``z=0`` up to and including the end of time period 5 (we can think that measurements happen at end of the time period.), after which it was set to 1.
+For example, subject ID 2 had variable ``z=0`` up to and including the end of time period 5 (we can think that measurements happen at end of the time period), after which it was set to 1.
+Since ``event`` is 1 in that row, we conclude that the subject died at time 8,

-So if this is the desired dataset, it can be built up first from smaller datasets.
+This desired dataset can be built up from smaller datasets.
 To do this we can use some helper functions provided in lifelines.
 Typically, data will be in a format that looks like it comes out of a relational database.
-You may have a "base" table with ids, durations, and a censorsed flag, and possibly static covariates.
+You may have a "base" table with ids, durations alive, and a censorsed flag, and possibly static covariates.
 Ex:

 .. raw:: html